umdenes100/website_faq/README.md

 #### Q. Why are my servos, motors, and or other linear actions (components which run continuously) not working even though enough voltage is being applied?

 A. Check for common ground!
 The H-Bridge and Arduino should be commonly grounded.
 If two components that have ground terminals aren't connected, they will be "communicating" at different voltage levels and will most likely not work.

+#### Q. When I attach my servos, my other motors are not working.
+Why?

+A. The "servo.h" library disables PWM on pins 9 and 10 when you use servo.attach();